Pegasus Project revelations in India: All India Trinamool Congress

 West Bengal Chief Minister Mamata Banerjee, from the AITC, alleged that the central government intends to "turn India into a surveillance state" where "democracy is in danger".
 She also claimed that Pegasus was used to keep track of the meetings between her and Prashant Kishore during the 2021 West Bengal elections.
 She also said that she had to tape her phone to avoid being spied on.

-She accused the central government of sitting idle on the matter and setup a judicial inquiry panel to investigate the allegations that were revealed by the Pegasus Project.
+She accused the central government of sitting idle on the matter and set up a judicial inquiry panel to investigate the allegations that were revealed by the Pegasus Project.
 She further sought an all party meeting to discuss the matter.

 CPI (M)

 Advocate M L Sharma and John Brittas, a member of the Rajya Sabha of the CPI (M) party filed a petition that sought a court-monitored probe into the allegations of unauthorised use of the Pegasus spyware on Indian citizens.
 The petition alleged that the use of Pegasus on Indian citizens was a "serious attack upon Indian democracy, judiciary and country’s security."

-The petition stated that there were two possibilities — either the snooping was carried out by the Government of India or a foreign agency.
+The petition stated that there were two possibilities – either the snooping was carried out by the Government of India or a foreign agency.
 It said that if the act was carried out by the government, it would amount to unauthorised spying on Indian citizens and that the spending of resources for political gain by the ruling party should not be allowed.
 The petition stated if the snooping was carried out by a foreign actor, that it would be an "act of external aggression" that needed to be investigated.